devmrwor/react-hooks-props-basics/README.md

 }
 ```

 There is quite a bit going on here.
-Most notably, we are passing the information
+Most notably, we are passing information
-to the children components.
-Let's expand the HTML that this would ultimately render:
+from a parent component to a child component.
+Let's expand the HTML that this
+would ultimately render:

 ```html
 <div>